pks/lfpe/derivation_to_json/README.md

     ./derivation_to_json.rb < {one of the .raw files}
 (first line of stdout is json data, source and target strings follow after that)

+The first line of the input is the derivation as string, the following lines are the rules used in the derivation.